 Yasmin, Soho

 What: One of the most attractive restaurants in Soho, Yasmin offers panoramic views over the city that deserve to be appreciated over fine Turkish fare and exceptional cocktails.
 It’s a criminally underappreciated sun trap for lazy lunches, late-night dining, and sundown drinks.
-But Yasmin has another ace up her sleeve: Tom Cenci.
-Taking cues from time spent working in Istanbul, the menus here are for sharing.
-Picture Islak burgers, za’atar spiced mushroom skewers and sumac smoked duck all topped off with almond halva cheesecake.
+Taking cues from the flavours of Istanbul, the menus here are for sharing.
+Picture Islak burgers, za’atar spiced mushroom skewers and sumac smoked duck, all topped off with almond halva cheesecake.

 Where: 1 Warwick Street, W1B 5LR